zachalewel/learn_command_line_exercises/chapter_8/README.md

+### Explain in your own words what the pushd and popd commands do.

 #####The command `pushd` I would assume is useful, say if I wanted to copy a file into the directory I was in
 #####I could `pushd` to take a snapshot of where I am and then go to the file I want, copy it and run
 #####`popd` to come back to the directory you to a snapshot of to quickly paste it.